CShorten/CORD-19-Mining/README.md

   <tr>
     <th><a href = "https://github.com/CShorten/CORD-19-Mining/blob/main/Contrastive_Learning.ipynb"> Contrastive Learning </a>
     </th>
-    <th> THis notebook loads the sequences and labels stored in a DataFrame, tokenizes them, and feeds it to siamese transformers for similarity loss </th>
+    <th style = "font-weight: normal"> THis notebook loads the sequences and labels stored in a DataFrame, tokenizes them, and feeds it to siamese transformers for similarity loss </th>
 </table>

 <h2> Utilities to Data Preprocessing </h2>